pauldambra/JavaModulusChecker/README.md

 #### Vocalink Version

-Currently uses v4.8 of Vocalink Modulus Checking copied from their site on 2018-03-23
+Current version: v0.1.0 uses v4.8 of Vocalink Modulus Checking copied from their site on 2018-03-23

+##### Release History

+ * version: v0.0.0 uses v4.0 of Vocalink Modulus Checking copied from their site on 2017-01-04